Czesław Niemen: 1960s

-He made his debut in the early 1960s, singing Polish rock and soul music.
-He possessed an unusually wide voice range and equally rich intonation.
-He was also an ardent composer and a keyboard player.
+In the early 1960s, Niemen began performing in student cabarets at local clubs in Gdańsk, first singing in foreign languages and later in his native Polish.
+Niemen found himself in the first group of Polish musicians who were identified with the burgeoning big-beat style of Eastern Europe, thanks to being among 15 winners of a festival for young performers in Szczecin in 1962.
+This victory allowed him to join the band Niebiesko-Czarni (The Blue-Blacks), one of the first professional pop-rock bands in Poland, with a number of leading vocalists performing one after another during concerts.
+He made his commercial debut in the following years, singing Polish rock and soul music.

 In 1964 at Congress Hall, Warsaw, Niemen, together with his group, played as a support act to Marlene Dietrich during her concert.
 She heard his song "Czy mnie jeszcze pamiętasz" ("Do you still remember me?") there.
 She enjoyed it so much that she soon wrote her own lyrics for the song and recorded "Mutter, Hast du Mir Vergeben" ("Mother, have you forgiven me?").

-Soon after his first successful concerts in France, he started to use the pseudonym Niemen instead of his real name, gaining wider notoriety in Poland and making it easier to pronounce by foreigners (Niemen is a Polish pronunciation of the Neman River, which flows in close proximity to his place of birth).
+Soon after his first successful concerts in France, he began to use the pseudonym Niemen instead of his real name, gaining wider notoriety in Poland and making it easier to pronounce by foreigners (Niemen is a Polish pronunciation of the Neman River, which flows in close proximity to his place of birth).
 His 1967 song "Dziwny jest ten świat" (Strange Is This World) is commonly acknowledged to be the most important Polish protest song of that era; an English version was also recorded in 1972.
 The song was influenced by the American blues tradition.
 He was one of the first Polish performers to wear long hair and colourful clothes and introduced the style of psychedelia to communist Poland, which displeased officials.